QuiltMC/quilt-bulma/README.md

 # Usage

-1. Install `quilt-bulma` with your favourite npm-alike 2.Make use of the files you'll now find in `node_modules/quilt-bulma
+1. Install `quilt-bulma` with your favourite npm-alike
+2. Make use of the files you'll now find in `node_modules/quilt-bulma

 # Package Structure